Camh-git/Tech-returners/Week 5/TR--Mars-rover-repo/README.md

 - listVic/ListVics - prints a list of all currently available vehicles
 - addVic - starts a series of commands to add a new vehicle to the pool (not yet implemented)
-- switchVic:name - changes the currently selected vehicle to the vehicle with a matching name (currently has bugs)
+- switchVic:name - changes the currently selected vehicle to the vehicle with a matching name
 - use:tool - uses the named tool
 - listTools - lists all tools on the currently selected vehicle
 - help - provides general user help about the system